SoloDevNZ/hashnode/clwosss6w001e09mfbvcub0mo.md

 # The Big Picture.

 Whisper is an open-source project from OpenAI and is available to the public under the MIT license.
 If I decide to use Whisper as part of my VocalCue teleprompter project, then I will also open-source my code under the same license.
-For now, this post is all about installing, and evaluating, the Whisper tool.
+This post is all about installing the Whisper tool, as well as three other supporting technologies.

 ---